egdw/ORB_SLAM3_Ubuntu20.04/README.md

 ```

 # Install OpenCV 3.2.0
-The ORB-SLAM 3 was test by
+The ORB-SLAM 3 was tested by

 ```
 cd ~
 mkdir Dev && cd Dev